jonlpersson/ed-latimore/site/_posts/2022-10-27-my-experience-using-topical-finasterideminoxidil-spray.md

 ## Finasteride in a topical solution: The solution to oral finasteride

 In the neverending hunt for ways to battle back male pattern baldness, scientists figured they may as well try applying finasteride in a gel or spray solution.
 Clinical studies show that topical finasteride (in gel and solution form) not only decreased the rate of hair loss but increased the total amount of hair present.
-In other words, it seems to regrow hair.&nbsp;
+In other words, it seems to regrow hair.

 The best part about the topical finasteride solution is that it works locally as opposed to systematically.
 This means there are WAY fewer side effects compared to oral finasteride.